Equity Valuation Methods

 One-Breath Recap

-Technical analysis reads charts, price, and volume to answer when to trade, assuming all information is already in the price, while fundamental analysis studies financial statements and ratios to answer what to buy by finding intrinsic value.
-Within fundamental analysis, both top-down (economy first) and bottom-up (company first) hunt for intrinsic value, and the Dividend Discount Model prices a stock as the present value of future dividends using Stock Value = D1 / (r - g), remembering D1 is next year's dividend and the formula breaks when g is at least r.
+Technical analysis reads charts, price, and volume to answer when to trade, assuming all information is already in the price, while fundamental analysis studies financial statements and ratios to answer what to buy by finding intrinsic value; within fundamental analysis, both top-down (economy first) and bottom-up (company first) hunt for that intrinsic value.
+The Dividend Discount Model prices a stock as the present value of future dividends, next year's dividend divided by required return minus growth, and it breaks when growth meets or exceeds the required return.
 Discounted Cash Flow generalizes this to the present value of any future cash flows, so it can value non-dividend growth companies, bonds, and real estate.
 A calculated value above market price signals undervalued, below signals overvalued, and higher risk means a higher discount rate and a lower valuation.
-Lock in that DDM, DCF, and ratio analysis are all fundamental while technical analysis is the odd one out, and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Equity Valuation Methods unit for the complete lesson.
+Read the full Equity Valuation Methods unit.